GIFT ACCEPTANCE POLICY

 B. Form 8282

-Donors who desire will be identified as members of the CAF’s Legacy Society, an organization established to recognize and thank individuals who have created provisions in their wills or estate plans to benefit the CAF and have informed the CAF of their commitments.
+Donors who desire will be identified as members of The Heritage Club, an organization established to recognize and thank individuals who have created provisions in their wills or estate plans to benefit the CAF and have informed the CAF of their commitments.

 All donors to the CAF may be recognized in CAF Development publications and other CAF publications unless anonymity is requested.

 C. Plaques, etc.

 When appropriate (e.g. after a capital campaign) donors will be notified that their names will be displayed, unless anonymity is requested, in appropriate locations to commemorate their gift.

 Buildings.
 Gift levels to name buildings, classrooms, and other spaces will be determined in individual capital campaigns.
 In general, the naming of a building will require a gift of at least 50% of the cost of construction.
 Endowment.
 A minimum of $25,000 is currently required to establish a named endowment.
 Memorial Funds.
 A minimum of $25,000 is currently required for a restricted endowed memorial fund.
 Any gift which qualifies for a named endowment fund, commemorative fund, fellowship, or building may be recognized in Development publications and other appropriate places, unless the donor prefers not to be listed.
 Pledge Payment and Recognition.
 All forms of permanent recognition will be based upon pledges paid.
 Conversely, those donors with pledge balances will not be given permanent recognition until such pledges are fulfilled.
 Removal or Modification of Named Gift Opportunities